kaihe630/kaihe630.github.io/projects/project-2.md

 ## Learn.

 I had learned a lot from this assignment.
 It was fun and interesting to combine everything we learned to form one project.
 Also, most importantly, my teammates are very active during the project.
+Also, organized all you files and project!
+You never know one day in the future, you will needed!

 ## I am Sorry!